KarlClinckspoor/UUWCheats/README.md

 #### Change experience required for level ups (untested!)

 * There's a table that displays the experience required for leveling up.
-These values, multiplied by 500, are the thresholds required.
+These values, multiplied by 500d, are the thresholds required.
+These are in units of 0.1 XP (meaning lvl2 requires 50 xp.)

 | offset | Original | New value | Meaning                                            |